willr42/coder-terminal/README.md

 # Feature list
 ## Library Management
-- A first-time user is able to create a new Library that will track their books.
+- [x] A first-time user is able to create a new Library that will track their books.
-- A returning user is greeted with their existing Library, loaded from JSON on disk.
+- [x] A returning user is greeted with their existing Library, loaded from JSON on disk.
-- Upon exiting, the user's Library is serialized & saved as JSON.
+- [ ] Upon exiting, the user's Library is serialized & saved as JSON.
 ## Shelf Management
-- A user with no shelves is able to add a new shelf.
+- [x] A user with no shelves is able to add a new shelf.
-- A user with shelves is automatically shown the first shelf in the list.
+- [x] A user with shelves selects the shelf they wish to be active.
 This shelf displays a summary of all the books within the shelf.
-- A user can sort the shelf by book title, author name, publication date.
+- [ ] A user can sort the shelf by book title, author name, publication date.
-- A user can delete a shelf.
+- [ ] A user can delete a shelf.
 ## Book Management
-- A user can add a book to the active shelf.
+- [ ] A user can add a book to the active shelf.
-- A user can delete a book from the active shelf.
+- [x] A user can delete a book from the active shelf.
-- A user can add a book manually by inputting the book title, author name & publication date.
+- [ ] A user can add a book manually by inputting the book title, author name & publication date.
-- A user can search for a book by ISBN (results provided by the OpenLibrary API).
+- [ ] A user can search for a book by ISBN (results provided by the OpenLibrary API).
-- A user can search for a book by fuzzy strings (results provided by the OpenLibrary API).
+- [ ] A user can search for a book by fuzzy strings (results provided by the OpenLibrary API).
-- A user can edit the details of an existing book.
+- [ ] A user can edit the details of an existing book.

 # Implementation plan
 Implementation is formally tracked [on Trello](https://trello.com/b/8nrTX4Wp/greatreads).
+I have adopted an Agile-style methodology where I assign Story Points to specific tasks.
+These story points represent a rough guess at the amount of work required to implement a particular feature.

 1. Scaffold the views.
 Library view, Shelf view & Book view.
 2. Develop the Book class.
 3. Develop the Library class.